jzhang319/jzhang319/README.md

 I take pride in crafting my own front ends, showcasing expertise in JavaScript, React, and Redux.
 Building front-end components from scratch with HTML and styling them with vanilla CSS has been a staple, but lately, I've developed a fondness for creating frontends using Material UI components.

 On the database front, I bring experience with both relational and non-relational databases.
-My projects have seamlessly integrated SQL, PostgreSQL, and MongoDB.
+My projects have seamlessly integrated SQL, PostgreSQL, and MySQL.
 Check out my work below!

 * 🔭 I’m currently working on Structy Practice Problems.
 * 🌱 I’m currently learning tailwind css.